moul/bits.manfred.life/posts/contributions-resumes/index.md

 Candidates who come with a CV but no tangible contributions may pose a higher risk of not being a good fit.
 Without any demonstrated work or involvement, it becomes challenging to assess their compatibility with the project or organization.

+> "Action speaks louder than words but not nearly as often." - Mark Twain

-> "Actions speak louder than words.
-It's not enough to have a well-crafted resume; candidates need to show their ability to contribute and make a meaningful impact." - Anonymous
+It's not enough to have a well-crafted resume; candidates need to show their ability to contribute and make a meaningful impact.

 ### The Pitfall of Company Expertise